220.127.116.11 Increasing Resistance

 Until we feel security, you will be our targets.
 And until you stop the bombing, gassing, imprisonment and torture of my people we will not stop this fight.”

-Messages like this helped to recruit people from all over the world to join ISIS, the so-called ‘Islamic State’, to resist by terrorising populations in the West.
+Messages like this helped to recruit people from all over the world to join ISIS, the so-called ‘Islamic State’, to resist the West by terrorising its populations: international terrorism, as described earlier (7.3.3).
 Civilians in Iraq and Syria were encouraged to help the insurgents in any way they could – by hiding them, feeding them, and giving them medical help.